 The Process for Customer Success

 Does your company have a process in place?
-Startups, for example, may not have a system yet, while larger companies may have systems that simply need to be tweaked.
+Startups, for example, may not have a system yet, while larger companies may have systems that need to be tweaked.

 - First impressions: Customers will hear about your company and start to think about how your services could be beneficial.